Chirag-ahir/SFC-Preparation/README.md

 What is Big deal alerts?<br>
 Big Deal Alerts automatically email your users whenever an opportunity reaches a threshold of amount and probability.

+What access we can give in salesforce dashboard folder?<br>
+View, Edit and Manage

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>